Alauda reveals Kickstarter for Mark 1 Airspeeder, Australia’s first flying racing car

 Alauda is using cutting-edge technologies and advanced robotics to build the Ferrari of the sky; a full-sized, human-capable, flying car called the Alauda Mark 1.

 The Alauda Mark 1 is an electric, low-altitude aircraft shaped like a race car.
 Once completed, it will be capable of carrying a single pilot and reach top speeds of more than 200km/hr.
-Equipped with four custom 50-megawatt motors, and powered by the same cells used in the battery of a Tesla Model S, the Mark 1 will use robotics and sensors to ensure safety while putting the driver in control of a performance electric aircraft.
+Equipped with four custom 50-kilowatt motors, and powered by the same cells used in the battery of a Tesla Model S, the Mark 1 will use robotics and sensors to ensure safety while putting the driver in control of a performance electric aircraft.
 Not a car and not a plane, the company has lifted the term “Airspeeder” from science fiction to describe the new vehicle category.

 Pearson said,